syncfusion-content/xamarin-docs/Xamarin/Themes/HowTo.md

 ---
 layout: post
 title: How to customize theming in Syncfusion controls
-description: This section explains about unique customizations in theming in Syncfusion controls
+description: Learn here about how to switch between light and dark themes in Syncfusion Xamarin controls and more details.
 platform: xamarin
 control: General
 documentation: ug